 - I. Policies for Tracking Test and Attendance Data (See Section 400). - 1.
 All testing data must be entered into the state system. - 2.
 Attendance hours must be entered into the state system at least weekly.
 Entering daily hours is required.
 All data should be finalized by the 10th of the month.
-Hours of instruction includes those delivered through approved distance education.
+Hours of instruction include those delivered through approved distance education.
 (See Section 1000) - 3.
 Programs must consistently use the same method for inputting attendance throughout the year. - J. Policies for Updating Eligible Individual Records (See Section 400) - 1.
-For participants who have no services for more than 90 days, the state system will exit them automatically. - 2.
-For participants who have no services for more than 90 days but with planned services, attendance should be entered in accordance to state system to indicate "future planned services". - K. Policies for Record Storage (See Section 400) - 1.
+For participants who have no services for more than 90 days, the state system will exit them automatically.
+For participants who have no services for more than 90 days but with planned services, use "future planned services" to document dates in the state system. - K. Policies for Record Storage (See Section 400) - 1.
 For monitoring purposes, programs must retain test records in paper form or electronic for no less than three years following their exit from the program. - 2.
-Security and confidentiality of records is critical and therefore the access of stored records must be limited to those staff/faculty required as documents might contain personal identifiable information.
+The security and confidentiality of records are critical, and therefore, access to stored records must be limited to those staff/faculty required, as documents might contain personally identifiable information.